|Self care starts with looking after your health to make sure you stay well. Find out more in our 10 ways to stay well PDF.|

 Many minor illnesses and injuries can be cared for at home, with no need to visit your GP.
+There are many ways you can access expert advice from home on how to manage feeling unwell.

 Ask a pharmacist